ctphoenix/Python-Course-Material/chapter1.md

 In this exercise, we will count the frequency of each letter in a document.

 *** =instructions
-- In the course repository of the Abraham Lincoln's Gettysburg Address, and the `counter` function defined in part **1c** has been loaded.
+- The course repository (with string `data_filepath` containing its URL) contains Abraham Lincoln's Gettysburg Address, and the `counter` function defined in part **1c** has been loaded.
 Use these to count the number of letters in this address, and save this as `address_count`.
 - Print `address_count`.

 *** =hint